drts01/notes/stackedit/Mentor/Overview.md

  - Sharing knowledge out side our community.

 ## Conflict Resolution
-Misunderstandings, culture clashes, etc happen.
+Misunderstandings, culture clashes, poor choices of words, etc happen.

  1. We start from the premise that harm was not intended.
  2. We provide an opportunity for individuals to redeam themselves.